-v

 Notes:

 The Science Instrument Ports will be powered by 2 Instrument Power Boards (IPB).
 Each IPB will have 4 Science Instrument Ports that provide power from one of the two Medium Voltage Converters with a nominal capacity of 1500W/4A each.
 Each of the 2 IPBs will be able to supply up to the full MVC capacity to 1-4 connected Science Instrument Ports.
 One of the MVC converters will also provide power to the Hotel Loads so the IPB associated with that MVC will only be able to provide power up to 1500W/4A minus the total hotel load (approximately 100W).